SteveHanna/LinqToLcbo/README.md

 ## Not your average LINQ Provider

-This project is an exersize in demonstrating the flexibility of LINQ.
-Since LINQ works as a language pattern (like foreach), implementing IQUeryable<T> is not nessesary.
+This project is an exercise in demonstrating the flexibility of LINQ.
+Since LINQ works as a language pattern (like foreach), implementing IQUeryable is not necessary.
 Instead, this project only implements a subset of the Standard Query Operators to provide a rich compiler enforced query syntax.